Click on a link below to jump to the relevant section:

 Front desk team

-Michelle Martinez is currently a junior at Baruch College majoring in Communication in Corporate Business and minoring in Spanish.
+Michelle Martinez is currently a senior at Baruch College majoring in Communication in Corporate Business and minoring in Spanish.
 She is Mexican-American and yes, her favorite food is Mexican food.
 Michelle enjoys going to museums, camping, and basically exploring everything.

 Administrative